t0-git/all_in_one_place/Web/Login_form_bypass.md

 ## MySQL bypass login form

-- By default, MySQLL will perform a case insensitive comparison, so admin Admin and AdMin are the same account.
+- By default, MySQL will perform a case insensitive comparison, so admin Admin and AdMin are the same account.
 When a user is created, the comparison could be done programatically, but when you try to login, the comparison is done by the database.
 Try to create AdMin !
 - Another test: mysql ignores traling space (admin[space])

 ---